DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 # Agent Check: cybersixgill_actionable_alerts

 ## Overview

 The Cybersixgill actionable alerts integration provides an automated threat intelligence solution based on the most comprehensive data sources from the deep, dark and surface web.
 It is customizable, enabling you to define key assets relevant to your brand, industry, and geolocation.
 You can covertly monitor critical assets such as IP addresses, domains, vulnerabilities, and VIPs for activity on the underground and closed sources - and prioritize, as well as respond to threats directly from the Datadog dashboard.

 This check monitors [cybersixgill_actionable_alerts][1].

 ## Setup

 ### Installation

 To install the cybersixgill_actionable_alerts check on your host:
 1. Install the [developer toolkit][11] on any machine.
 2. To build the package, run the command: `ddev release build cybersixgill_actionable_alerts`
 3. [Install the Datadog Agent][10] on your host.
 4. Once the Agent is installed, upload the build artifact by running the command: `datadog-agent integration install -w path/to/cybersixgill_actionable_alerts/dist/datadog_cybersixgill_actionable_alerts-0.0.1-py3-none-any.whl`.

 ### Configuration
 1. Provide Client Id and Client Secret in Configuration.yaml file which you will get it once you contact info@cybersixgill.com.
 2. Provide the min collection interval in seconds. `min_collection_interval: 3600`

 ### Validation
-1. Verify that [events][12] are generated in your account
+1. Verify that [events][12] are generated in your account.

 ## Data Collected

 ### Metrics
 cybersixgill_actionable_alerts does not include any metrics.

 ### Service Checks
 See assets/service_checks.json for a list of service checks provided by this integration.

 ### Events
 This integration sends events into Datadog.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][3] or [Cybersixgill support][13].